NFS file system is hung. New mount attempts hang also.

 Something is blocking the individual connection which NFS is attempting to use.
 It is not necessarily blocking other connections between the two devices.
 This blockage often comes from a smart router, frontend device, or some other kind of network security device or policy.

-The options available to getting past a connection-reuse blockage are:
+The options available to get past a connection-reuse blockage are:

 1. Reset the smart router (or other device) which is blocking the connection between the nfs client and nfs server.
 Better yet, completely turn off the "smart connection reuse" feature of that device, so this won't happen again in the future.